 - An ordinary strapless dress is magically transformed into a regal Queen Anne, the neck appears longer, and your face and bosom become the focal point for the eyes.

 Boleros can introduce a lot of visually interesting elements to your style: minimalist lapels, feminine ruching, playful lace or cozy fur.
-They are a popular choice to create a demure look for a church wedding and help you feel comfortable in extreme temperatures!
+They are a popular choice to create a demure look for a church wedding and help you feel comfortable in cold temperatures!

 Alternatively, go with complementary colors.
 Choose a bolero in a slightly lighter or darker tint of the same hue.
 Alternatively, look for a pale and subdued color that goes well with your eyes, does not detract from the purity of your dress, and can be echoed in your flowers and jewelry.
 Lavender blue, pale pink, dusty rose, peach orange or mauve, taupe or light chocolate are great options.

-The mysterious capelet.
+The mysterious cape.

 Floor-length capes convey a certain stature, but certainly isn’t necessary.
 Capes have little sidekicks – capelets.
 A capelet is a small cape covering the shoulders and upper arms, often held together in the front with a button or fashioned like a small poncho.

 A shawl is a supremely flexible, long piece of fabric that can be put around your shoulders and upper arms, slid down to your elbows and wrists, or artfully arranged with a brooch.

 Because it is clearly separate from your dress, a shawl gives you license to splash some color around.
 Even if you are up to the challenge of a bold color choice, try to stay within the color palette of your eyes, jewelry and/or your flowers.
 We talk more about colors when we talk about jewelry.

 Centerpiece belts and sashes.